pvbangalore/Fall2021-CS481-mpi-examples/README.md

 `nonblocking.c` - uses nonblocking send and receive functions to implement a simple broadcast

-`myscatter.c` - uses nonblocking send and receive functions to implement a simple gather operation
+`myscatter.c` - uses nonblocking send and receive functions to implement a simple scatter operation

 ## Instructions for compiling and running the programs